open-cogsci/osdoc/content/pages/manual/structure/coroutines.md

 - If the `stop_after` variable is not empty, it shows the stop_signal display after an interval specified by the `stop_after` variable.
 - During the entire (2000 ms) interval, a keyboard response is collected.

-The temporal flow is controlled by the COROUTINES plug-in.
+The temporal flow is controlled by the COROUTINES plugin.
 Therefore, the timeout and duration values specified in the items are not used.
 For example, in %FigCoroutinesInterface, the KEYBOARD_RESPONSE will run for 2000 ms, regardless of the timeout that is specified in the item.

 ## Supported items